ElizabethNuomaAkossey/E-Commerce-Recommendation-System/README.md

 The dataset consists of three files:

 **- 🛍️ events.csv :** contains user interactions (views, add-to-carts, transactions).
-1️⃣ Events Data (events.csv)
+It has 2756101 rows with 4 columns.

-This file logs user interactions with items on the e-commerce platform.
+Event: This file logs user interactions with items on the e-commerce platform.
 It includes:

- * timestamp: When the event occurred
+timestamp: When the event occurred

-visitorid: A unique identifier for each user
+visitorid: A unique identifier for each user rows
 event: The type of interaction (view, addtocart, transaction)

 itemid: The unique identifier for the item

-**- 🏷️ item_properties_part1.csv & item_properties_part2.csv :** these files describe item attributes. it contains over 20 million rows and 4 columns, namely;

-itemid, property, timestamp and value.
+**- 🏷️ item_properties_part1.csv & item_properties_part2.csv :** these files describe item attributes. it contains over 20 million rows and 4 columns, namely; itemid, property, timestamp and value.

-**- 📂 category_tree.csv :** describes the product hierarchy. it has two columns. the parentid and the categoryid which also has over 1 million data.
+**- 📂 category_tree.csv :** describes the product hierarchy. it has 1669 rows with 2 columns.
+That is; the Parentid and the Categoryid.

   ## 🛠️ Data Preparation